-The transformation of LeBreton Flats continues, with the development of the Library Parcel, an exceptional site located at the Pimisi LRT station near the site of the future central library.
+The transformation of LeBreton Flats continues, with the development of the Library Parcel, an exceptional site located at the Pimisi O-Train station near the site of the future central library in Ottawa.

-The NCC is currently seeking proponents for sustainable and socially inclusive development of this 1.1-hectare site located in Ottawa at 665 Albert Street.
+The NCC is currently seeking a proponent for a sustainable and socially inclusive development at this 1.1-hectare site located in Ottawa at 665 Albert Street.

 About the site

 - Directly adjacent to the Pimisi LRT station on the O-Train Confederation Line, with air rights to build over the station

 - Near the future Ottawa Public Library and Library and Archives Canada joint facility, the new $193-million central library opening in 2025

 - On the edge of Ottawa’s downtown, only two kilometres from Parliament Hill